 Strong leadership is a crucial ingredient for a successful company.
 With highly qualified people at the top, the entire organization is more likely to outperform the competition and hold on to their most talented employees.
 Yet, many organizations lack a tried-and-true method for identifying and developing those employees who show leadership potential.

 At the recent Conference Board in Chicago, a number of talent management professionals and consulting experts gave presentations on next-generation leadership.
 These discussions included a variety of topics, from recruiting generation Y and Millennial employees to social networking and overcoming the talent management gap as Baby Boomers retire.
-The common thread in these topics there… Read more »
+The common thread in these topics… Read more »

 I’m a big movie buff.
 Since I have young children I rarely get a chance to go the movie theaters anymore to see a film that doesn’t star Woody, Buzz, Lightning McQueen, or a princess of some type.
 In my 5+ years of fatherhood, Netflix has become a savior in terms of feeding my movie… Read more »